Images of Ringworm, Scalp (Tinea Capitis) (6)

 Tinea capitis is the medical term for ringworm, a very common fungal infection, of the scalp.
 Despite the name, there are no worms involved in scalp ringworm, rather the rash forms a scaly, round patch that sometimes clears or improves in the middle, thus looking like a ring.
 Ringworm can occur on other parts of the body, but scalp ringworm is commonly seen in children.
 It is contagious and is acquired by contact with infected people, animals, or objects (such as towels, combs, and pillows).
 Scalp ringworm should be treated (by a prescription medicine your doctor can prescribe) because it is contagious and because, if left untreated, the affected area can develop hair loss and sometimes another, more serious, infection called a kerion.

-However, scalp ringworm is most frequently seen in children, especially those between 3 and 7 years old.
+Anyone can get scalp ringworm, though it is most commonly seen in children under the age of 10.
 In the United States, African American children are more likely to have scalp ringworm than others.
-Also, it is slightly more common in boys than in girls.
+Boys are more commonly affected than girls.

 The most common locations for scalp ringworm include:

 - Eyebrow (rare)